 Familial Natural Short Sleepers

-Familial Natural Short Sleepers have a behavioral trait in which they have a lifelong tendency to sleep only 4 – 6 hours per night.
+Familial Natural Short Sleepers (FNSS) have a behavioral trait in which they have a lifelong tendency to sleep only 4 – 6 hours per night.
 These individuals awaken refreshed and energetic and experience this short sleep pattern even when they are on vacation and relatively free of obligations.

 We have identified a mutation in a transcriptional repressor (hDEC2-P384R) that is associated with a human short sleep phenotype.
 Activity profiles and sleep recordings of transgenic mice carrying this mutation showed increased vigilance time and less sleep time than control mice in a zeitgeber time and sleep deprivation-dependent manner.
 These mice represent a model of human sleep homeostasis that provides an opportunity to probe the effect of sleep on human physical and mental health.